-A report on the economic contribution of the forestry sector in Scotland showed that Scottish forestry contributes nearly £1 billion GVA to Scotland's economy every year.
+A new report on the Economic Impacts of Forest Based Activities in Scotland has shown that the Scottish forestry sectors now contribute £1.1 billion GVA to Scotland's economy every year.
 GVA measures the contribution to the economy of each individual producer, industry or sector in the UK.

 Findings: the numbers explained

-Forestry's economic contribution to Scotland is £954 million GVA:
+Forestry's economic contribution to Scotland is now £1.1 billion GVA:

 Forest recreation and tourism: